 Because certain appliances within your home require more power when they turn on, it can cause a surge because there is a large drop in voltage.
 The power drain that occurs can cause the LED lights to flicker, so it’s important to keep an eye on certain appliances that cause this surge so you can get to the root of the issue.
 The flickering LED light could be something as silly as a loose wire or a loose bulb.
 By either tightening the bulb back into place or retightening the wires, you can easily solve the problem.

 Wall dimmers can actually be the reason as to why your LED lights are flickering.
 Many of these dimmers work by phase cutting, which removes a portion of the sine wave and then reduces the voltage.
 This can result in a negative effect on the circuit as the LED light would begin flickering at a dangerous level.

 Don’t forget that your home shares a transformer with all of your other neighbors, so if you have that crazy neighbor that likes to run all of their electrical appliances at once, they could be the reason why your LED lights are flickering.
 Damage that is caused by downed trees and power lines are also a major reason why lights could be flickering, so it’s best to keep an eye on your neighborhood during bad weather.
-A professional, like the ones at Tandem Contracting, can identify, locate and repair your issue without you having to drive yourself crazy trying to figure it out on your own.
+A professional can identify, locate and repair your issue without you having to drive yourself crazy trying to figure it out on your own.

 What you can do to stop your LED lights from flickering

 If your problem is due to the voltage fluctuation, it’s best to try and not run so many electrical appliances at once.
 Trying to run the washing machine with seven other things is going to cause a change in voltage levels, which will in return cause your lights to flicker.
 When it comes to the high surge wattage, the way you can get the flickering and large drop in voltage to stop is to move the heavier load items to a 240-volt circuit.
 This can help you avoid future problems while solving your current flickering problem.